-Regardless of the business activity – exporting brings with it new opportunities as well as a number of potential risks and challenges.
-To be a successful exporter, you should be thinking about how you deal with:
+Regardless of your business activity, exporting brings with it new opportunities as well as a number of potential risks and challenges.
+To be a successful exporter, you should be thinking about how you deal with the following aspects:

-Being culturally aware and adapting your behaviour can help maximise opportunities and avoid misunderstandings which can come about from cultural differences.
-You should:
+Being culturally aware and adapting your behaviour can help maximise opportunities, and importantly avoid misunderstandings which can come about from cultural differences.

 - get to know your customers and business partners well